|Budget Category||$ Billions||As a % of Outlays|

 Notes on Spending Categories

-• Health includes Medicare, Medicaid, veterans health programs, and the Children’s Health Insurance Program (CHIP).
+• Health includes Medicare, Medicaid, ACA exchange subsidies, veterans health programs, and the Children’s Health Insurance Program (CHIP).

 • International Affairs includes foreign aid, development and humanitarian assistance, international security assistance, and conduct of foreign affairs